bbtb1982/generators/README.md

 * open `index.html` in a browser.
 * Change or add files in `es6` folder. `main.js` is the entry point.
 * Reload the browser when you have made a change.

+---
+## Examples

+the usecases are described more or less in the directory/file name and commented. each directory will contain README.md containing more information.